BakerSmithA/metal/README.md

 ```

 ## Recursion
 Functions may also be recursive.
 For example, the function below moves the read-write head to the start of the tape.
+Note that the symbol `'#'` is used to mark the position of the head.
+It is assumed that `'#'` is unique and therefore not used anywhere else.

 ```c
 // zero.al